duckduckgo/duckduckgo-documentation/duckduckhack/spice/spice_templates_overview.md

 ## Text Template Group

-Best used for simple, text-only results.
+This template group is best used for results which are mostly text, where any images are icons or small logos.
 This template offers a title, description and footer.

 ### Usage